LeUmbono/189L-Game-Project/ProjectDocument.md

 Chloe:

 While subtle, lots of thought was put into the design for the character sprites--particularly the main party of four that the player will be using throughout the game.
 Because the four operate as a group, both in the context of lore and gameplay, the design elements should reflect that.
 It creates a subconscious correlation amongst the group that differentiates them from the enemy mobs.
 Since I wanted to make sure I was capturing the overall aesthetic of the game correctly, I worked with Aron to make sure the designs were up to par with the vision of the game's look.
 Linked below are the pencil sketches and general references used when coming up with initial ideas for the characters.
+For the final designs, I used Asperite to draw them pixelated and export them.

 [**Link to Character Design Document**](https://docs.google.com/document/d/1LTDMd8NK6Myg2-QTEyYwR584kGqLLvQo91sOe5-0Bvk/edit?usp=sharing)